kelseymalloy/kelseymalloy.github.io/_pages/cv.md

 + Community Earth System Model (CESM1.2) and CAM5 setup, build, & conducted four different prescribed SST experiments, and mentored other graduate students on CESM process
 + Setup, write code for monsoon forcing, developed, and conducted idealized forcing experiments with a dry nonlinear baroclinic AGCM; created documentation, and mentored other graduate students; created scripts/functions for reading model output used by other graduate students
 + Build linear QG model that generates an upper-level mid-latitude response given a mean state (jet stream climatology) and forcing
++ Defended doctoral dissertation in May 2022
-+ Accepted oral presentation for 2022 AMS annual meeting
++ Oral presentation for 2022 AMS annual meeting
 + 1-hour Seminar for Dept. of Atmospheric Science at Rosenstiel School in November 2021
 + Oral presentation at 2021 AMS annual meeting
 + Oral presentation at Rosenstiel School Student Seminar series in 2019, 2020, 2021